platformsh/platformsh-docs/src/administration/web.md

 ### Git

-The Git icon displays the commands to use to get your project locally with the CLI or clone the codebase via Git.
+The Git icon displays the commands to use to get your project set up locally with the CLI or clone the codebase via Git.

 ------------------------------------------------------------------------